crStiv/kurtosis-cdk/docs/use-native-token/use-native-token.md

 ### Transfer token

-1. To complete the test, lets transfer some of the value on L2 to another address.
+1. To complete the test, let's transfer some of the value on L2 to another address.

     ![Transfer to another L2 address](img/how-to/gas-token-img/07_bridge.png)